 - 5% Early Booking Discount for all new reservations booked and confirmed before December 31st 2020

 - September 14th & 28th

 DAY 1: Welcome to Ireland: Arrive at Dublin Airport.
 Transfer to your Dublin hotel under own arrangements.
 You are free to explore the city at your leisure this afternoon.
 Your hotel will be within walking distance of the city centre.

-DAY 2: Blarney Castle & Kerry: Today meet with your coach & English speaking driver/ guide & depart Ireland’s Capital traveling to County Kerry.
+DAY 2: Blarney Castle & Kerry: Today meet with your coach and English speaking driver/ guide and depart Ireland’s Capital traveling to County Kerry.
 En route, stop in the town of Blarney to visit Blarney Castle.
 Here you will find the legendary Stone of Eloquence.
-Kiss it & you’ll never again be lost for words.
+Kiss it and you’ll never again be lost for words.
 Enjoy some time for shopping at Blarney Woollen Mills.
 The presence of the Woollen Mills during the famine shielded Blarney from the worst effects of the famine, due to its employment of local workers.
 In 1976 Chris Kelleher, himself a mill worker, bought the old mill property.
-Within a short period of time Chris & his family transformed the mill into what is perhaps the largest quality craft shop in Ireland.
+Within a short period of time Chris and his family transformed the mill into what is perhaps the largest quality craft shop in Ireland.

 Optional: Jaunting Car Ride in Killarney National Park – with Supplement

 Enjoy transportation of a different kind!
 A pony and trap (also known as a Jaunting Car) helps you discover areas of Killarney National Park that you might not otherwise visit.
 Relax aboard a jaunting car as your Jarvey [driver] takes you through the magnificent scenery of the National Park.
 Today enjoy dinner on your own in one of the many restaurants or pubs in Killarney town.
 Overnight: Kerry (Bed & Breakfast)